f16hari/ADO_Project_Migration_Tool/Readme.md

 # Things to understand before moving workitems accross the pojects

 -   Work items can be moved to a new team project only within the same organization.
--   Work items having test artifact relations (Test Case, Test Suites, Test Plans) cannot be moved.
+-   Work items having test artifact relations (Test Case, Test Suites, Test Plans) cannot be moved directly.
+So to move them first the links to the test articfacts are removed then read linked after the workitem is removed.

 # Process involved in moving work items accross projects